paula4230/googlebooks-rb-client/README.md

 A Ruby client for the <a href='https://developers.google.com/books/docs/overview'> Google Books API <a>.

 <h2>ENDPOINTS</h2>
+  The <a href ='https://books.google.com/'>Google Books</a> website contains a vast resource of information for readers and researchers alike.
+Its API enables developers to customize searches that are not limited to Book titles only and this client aims to allow a user to fetch resources using the <strong>GET</strong> request which only requires an API key as authentication.
 There are five endpoints for this client, namely:
   <ul>1.
 Books - gives a list of books containing keywords from the search parameters.</ul>
   <ul>2.
 Downloads - similar to #1, however, search is limited to books that can be downloaded and accessed thru an ebook reader.</ul>
   <ul>3.
 Volume ID - gives a single book from the given volume ID.
 Since each volume ID is unique, is must be explicitly entered by the user.</ul>